|

-The 2009 Football Diehards includes our unique blend of Expert Prognostication, Mind-Bending Stats and an assortment of informative and entertaining Fantasy-specific articles.
-Also articles on impact moves, bargains and busts and draft strategy -- along with players capsules, team report cards, a rookie preview and more!
+The 2022 Football Diehards includes our unique blend of Expert Prognostication, Daily Fantasy advice, Mind-Bending Stats and an assortment of informative and entertaining Fantasy-specific articles.
+Also articles on impact moves, bargains and busts and draft strategy -- along with player capsules, team report cards, a rookie preview and more!
+Also the Diehards won the FSWA 2016 and 2017 Magazine of the Year Award!

 |